Whether you’re hosting a one-week camp or a one-hour seminar, you need to make people aware of the event in order for it to be successful.

 Videos and photos are more likely to get the attention of your prospects, plus they add visual interest to your promotions.

 Record a short 20-30 second video clip of a happy member that has just attended one of your events.

-Take pictures of happy students in action during your next tournament or camp.
+In addition, take pictures of happy students in action during your next tournament or camp.